catlynbowles/rcky-mtn-feels/README.md

 4. Start the server by running `npm start` and view at http://localhost:3000/.

 ### Run Tests
-1. Install cypress with `npx cypress install`
+1. Install cypress with `npm install cypress --save-dev`
-2. Run cypress with `npm cypress open`
+2. Run cypress with `npx cypress open`
 3. Open in Chrome browser.
 4. Click on different specs to view tests in real time.